 Christina’s background is in Operational Research, the branch of Mathematics that uses advanced quantitative techniques to help make better decisions.
 She is interested in how Operational Research techniques can be applied to decisions in healthcare, particularly staffing decisions.

-- Safe staffingOperational research techniques applied to healthcare
+- Operational research techniques applied to healthcare

-- Undergraduate dissertation seminar lead
+- Undergraduate nursing dissertation seminar lead and supervisor

-- Masters dissertation/project supervisor
+- Masters nursing dissertation seminar lead and supervisor

 - Dean's Prize for Citizenship (2021)